q3alique/FlexiGate/README.md

 ## What is FlexiGate?

 **FlexiGate** is a versatile file server and uploader built using Flask.
-It provides a simple way to upload files to a server and access them via a browser or command-line tool like `curl`.
-The application can serve files with a classic directory listing when accessed via a browser and provides JSON output for programmatic access.
+It provides a simple way to upload, download, and manage files via a browser or command-line tools like `curl`.
+The application supports classic directory listing when accessed via a browser and provides JSON output for programmatic access.

-FlexiGate is ideal for lightweight file sharing, especially during pentesting assessments where quick and flexible file transfer capabilities are essential.
+FlexiGate is ideal for lightweight file sharing, especially during pentesting assessments where quick and flexible file transfer and file management capabilities are essential.

 ## Installation